Croatia and the Russo-Ukrainian war: Public opinion

-According to the poll conducted in March 2022 on behalf of Croatian RTL television, 58.1% of Croatian citizens consider Russia and its president Putin responsible for 2022 Invasion of Ukraine.
-26.3% of Croatian citizens consider both Russia and US equally responsible for this war.
-5.8% of Croatian citizens considers United States solely responsible for war in Ukraine.
+According to the poll conducted in March 2022 on behalf of Croatian RTL television, 58.1% of Croatian citizens consider Russia and its president Putin responsible for the 2022 Invasion of Ukraine.
+26.3% of Croatian citizens consider both Russia and the US equally responsible for the war.
+5.8% of Croatian citizens considers the United States solely responsible for war in Ukraine.
 Remaining citizens (8.8%) considers Ukraine, United States, NATO, or European Union in some combination to be responsible for the war.
-Another poll conducted on 15 March 2022, showed similar results.
+Another poll, conducted on 15 March 2022, showed similar results.

-At the beginning of Russian invasion, protests against the invasion and in support of Ukraine were held in several Croatian cities.
+At the beginning of the Russian invasion, protests against the invasion and in support of Ukraine were held in several Croatian cities.
 On 5 March 2022, a protest in support of Ukraine was held in Zagreb.
-According to Croatian daily Jutarnji list, the protest was attended by several thousand of Zagreb citizens.
-Notable people attending the protest included Croatian education minister Radovan Fuchs, president of the Croatian Helsinki Committee Ivan Zvonimir Čičak, European parliamentarian Tonino Picula, and French ambassador in Croatia Gaël Veyssière.
+According to Croatian daily Jutarnji list, the protest was attended by several thousand Zagreb citizens.
+Notable people attending the protest included Croatian education minister Radovan Fuchs, president of the Croatian Helsinki Committee Ivan Zvonimir Čičak, European parliamentarian Tonino Picula, and French ambassador to Croatia Gaël Veyssière.
 Similar protest in support of Ukraine was also organised in second largest Croatian city of Split.
 The city mayor Ivica Puljak and county prefect Blaženko Boban also participated in the protest.
 More protest in support of Ukraine were held in Vukovar and Slavonski Brod.
 In Slavonski Brod some young woman attacked the protesters by yelling: "What does [Slavonski] Brod have from Ukraine!?", before she was taken away by the police.
 Another protest in support of Ukraine was also held in front of Faculty of Humanities and Social Sciences in Zagreb on 5 April 2022.

-During the Battle of Mariupol, Russians captured Croatian citizen Vjekoslav Prebeg who was a member of Ukrainian Marines.
-He ended up on separatist Donetsk People's Republic court, along with Brits and Swedes who were also captured.
+During the Battle of Mariupol, Russians captured Croatian citizen Vjekoslav Prebeg who was a member of the Ukrainian Marines.
+He ended up on being put on trial by officials of the Donetsk People's Republic, along with Brits and Swedes who were also captured.
 The separatist court accused them of being foreign mercenaries.
-On 21 September 2022, Prebeg and remaining captives were released from the Russian captivity through Saudi Arabian mediation.
+On 21 September 2022, Prebeg and remaining captives were released from Russian captivity through Saudi Arabian mediation.
 In June 2022 yet another Croatian citizen returned to Croatia after he was badly wounded while fighting for Ukrainians near Kharkiv.

-On 16 September 2022, Croatian 29-year-old humanitarian Andro Fabijanić was killed in Ukraine by the anti-tank mine blast.
+On 16 September 2022, Croatian 29-year-old humanitarian Andro Fabijanić was killed in Ukraine by an anti-tank mine blast.
 Croatian media published that until 21 June 2022, Republic of Croatia had housed 20,005 Ukrainian refugees.

 Since March 2022, Croatian Railways provide free transportation for Ukrainian citizens on all routes in the internal railway traffic of Croatia.

 Grad Zagreb provided summer vacation for Ukrainian children.

 More than 400 Ukrainians sheltered in Croatia finished free Croatian language course provided by the Caritas of the Archdiocese of Rijeka and led by lecturers at Faculty of Humanities of the University of Rijeka.

-Croatian war veterans' diving club ”Nemo-Adriatic” in cooperation with UNBROKEN Foundation from Lviv and Croatian Ministry of Foreign Affairs operates resocialization project for Ukrainian soldiers with education, workshops and sports activities.
+Croatian war veterans' diving club ”Nemo-Adriatic”, in cooperation with UNBROKEN Foundation from Lviv and the Croatian Ministry of Foreign Affairs operates resocialization project for Ukrainian soldiers with education, workshops and sports activities.